markpbaggett/markpbaggett.github.io/content/implementing_navPlace.rst

 :authors: Mark Baggett
 :status: published
 :summary: Describes our implementation of the navPlace extension in our IIIF manifests and desires for future consuming applications
+:description: Describes our implementation of the navPlace extension in our IIIF manifests and desires for future consuming applications

 For many years, the University of Tennessee Libraries has utilized `GeoNames <https://www.geonames.org/>`_ as a source for dereferencing and reconciling geographic location data related to our works.
 The GeoNames API allows consumers to retrieve